TRIQS/ctseg/paper/paper.md

 The Monte Carlo algorithms for quantum impurity problems are based on stochastically exploring the terms in the perturbative expansion of the solution around an exactly solvable limit.
-Hybridization expansion algorithms -- chief of which the continuous-time `CTHYB` -- involve expanding around the limit of an isolated atom [@gull2011].
+Continuous time hybridization expansion algorithms -- chief of which `CTHYB` -- involve expanding around the limit of an isolated atom [@gull2011].
 Currently, there exist implementations of `CTHYB` within three different libraries: `ALPS` [@ALPS2018], `w2dynamics` [@w2dynamics2019] and `TRIQS` [@CTHYB2016].

 However, a simpler and potentially faster version of the `CTHYB` algorithm, called `CTSEG`, can be used under the restriction of (possibly time-dependent) density-density interactions on the impurity. `CTSEG` can be further generalized to allow for time-dependent spin-spin interactions [@otsuki2013].
-To our knowledge, no implementation of `CTSEG` has been published so far.
+To our knowledge, there exists so far one published implementation of `CTSEG` based on ALPS [@ALPS-CTSEG], but it does not allow for spin-spin interactions.

 Our `CTSEG` solver is about twice as fast as `TRIQS-CTHYB` for a single orbital problem, and has better scaling with the number of orbitals (40 times faster in our 5 orbital test case, see Fig. 1a).
 `CTSEG` has already allowed us to obtain the first numerically-exact solution of the